m-boll/Lepus/README.md

   -zt, --zone-transfer  attempt to zone transfer from identified name servers --permutate           perform permutations on resolved domains -pw PERMUTATION_WORDLIST, --permutation-wordlist PERMUTATION_WORDLIST
-                        wordlist to perform permutations with [default is lists/words.txt]
-  --reverse             perform reverse dns lookups on resolved public IP
-                        addresses
-  -ripe, --ripe         query ripe database with the 2nd level domain
-                        for networks to be used for reverse lookups -r RANGES, --ranges RANGES
+                        wordlist to perform permutations with [default is lists/words.txt] --reverse             perform reverse dns lookups on resolved public IP addresses -ripe, --ripe         query ripe database with the 2nd level domain for networks to be used for reverse lookups -r RANGES, --ranges RANGES
-                        comma seperated ip ranges to perform reverse dns lookups on
-  -or, --only-ranges    use only ranges provided with -r or -ripe and not all
-                        previously identified IPs
-  --portscan            scan resolved public IP addresses for open ports -p PORTS, --ports PORTS
+                        comma seperated ip ranges to perform reverse dns lookups on -or, --only-ranges    use only ranges provided with -r or -ripe and not all previously identified IPs --portscan            scan resolved public IP addresses for open ports -p PORTS, --ports PORTS
-                        set of ports to be used by the portscan module [default is medium]
-  --takeover            check identified hosts for potential subdomain take-
+                        set of ports to be used by the portscan module [default is medium] --takeover            check identified hosts for potential subdomain take-overs --markovify           use markov chains to identify more subdomains -ms MARKOV_STATE, --markov-state MARKOV_STATE
-                        overs
-  --markovify           use markov chains to identify more subdomains -ms MARKOV_STATE, --markov-state MARKOV_STATE
                         markov state size [default is 3] -ml MARKOV_LENGTH, --markov-length MARKOV_LENGTH
                         max length of markov substitutions [default is 5] -mq MARKOV_QUANTITY, --markov-quantity MARKOV_QUANTITY
-                        max quantity of markov results per candidate length [default is 5]
-  -f, --flush           purge all records of the specified domain from the
+                        max quantity of markov results per candidate length [default is 5] -f, --flush           purge all records of the specified domain from the database -v, --version         show program's version number and exit
-                        database
-  -v, --version         show program's version number and exit

 ```

 ## Full command example